-Maureen Peterson is the NorthWestern Outpatient Regional Director and Program Director at Center for Discovery Tacoma OP treating adolescents, adults, and families impacted by eating disorders.
+Maureen Peterson is the Regional Director for the Pacific Northwest & Northern California at Center For Discovery treating adolescents, adults, and families impacted by eating disorders.
 Maureen is a licensed mental health counselor and earned her BA in Psychology from Pacific Lutheran University and her MA in Counseling Psychology from Saint Martin’s University.
 She also completed a certificate program in The Long Term Treatment of Psychiatric Disorders through the University of Washington School of Social Work.
 Maureen has been working in the mental health field since 1991 and has specialized in the treatment of eating disorders since 1996.
 She is a Certified Eating Disorder Specialist and Supervisor through the International Association of Eating Disorder Professionals.
 In 2011, Maureen received the “Spirit of the Alliance” award through the Alliance for Families, a national organization.
 She is passionate about community service, and enjoys reading, traveling, and spending time with friends and family.

 Samantha Abukhater, MA